 Candidates are required to undertake 24 credits of off-campus learning under the twin themes Social Innovation and Global Citizenship as a condition of graduation.
 To fulfil the Social Innovation requirement, candidates must complete FOSS2018.
-To fulfil Global Citizenship requirement, candidates must either complete FOSS2019, undertake 12 credits of advanced courses on exchange study or on an overseas summer programme approved by the Faculty.
+To fulfil Global Citizenship requirement, candidates must either complete FOSS2019 or a combination of two 6-credit endorsed experiential learning courses, or undertake 12 credits of advanced courses on exchange study or on an overseas summer programme approved by the Faculty.
 Candidates may complete a maximum of 30 credits of experiential learning (internship) during their studies.